-This three day event will provide an opportunity to explore some area of the curriculum in greater depth and an extended experience of working together in various groups with students from across the country, 27th -29th April 2018 (venue TBC).
+This three day event will provide an opportunity to explore some area of the curriculum in greater depth and an extended experience of working together in various groups with students from across the country April 2019, (venue and date TBC).

 1 trial essay